 Filch was back.
 And he was not happy.

 I took this as my cue to launch into full panic mode.
-“Ohmigod, ohmigod, ohmigod—he’s back, we’re gonna die, he's gonna kill us and make rugs out of our skin, ohmigod, ohmigod, ohmigod—”
+“Oh my god, oh my god, oh my god—Filch is back, we’re going to die, he's going to kill us and make rugs out of our skin, oh my god—”

-I couldn’t believe this.
-I honestly couldn’t.
+I couldn’t believe it.
 We had come this far—I had dangled off the side of a castle, for Merlin’s sake—only to get caught now?
-I think I was starting to hyperventilate.
+I was starting to hyperventilate.

 Potter wheeled around, grabbing me by the shoulders.
 “Bennett?”

 “Yeah?”
 I gasped breathlessly, my eyes desperately searching his face for a sign that he had a solution to this mess, that everything was going to be okay.